bahorn/skp/README.md

 This is a modern version of a the idea from Phrack 60-8 [1], but doing a very different style of patches.

-This supports 5.15+ for the BIOS boot path and 5.16+ for the UEFI runtime hook (due to a bug I haven't yet figured out in older kernels).
+This supports 5.15+ for both UEFI and BIOS, tested up to 6.11 (which was released today at time of writing).

 Primarily tested with kernel images from Ubuntu, and my testing KConfig is derived from the default Ubuntu configuration.